Stop the Robberies, Enjoy Safe Streets

 Detroit, 1971—a city riven by blight, racial strife, and rising crime.
 In the first episode of Crimetown Season 2, the police form a controversial undercover unit called STRESS—Stop The Robberies, Enjoy Safe Streets.
 One of the unit’s cops kills so many black men that he earns a nickname: Mr. STRESS.
 Can anyone stop him?

-LISTEN TO CHAPTER ONE
+LISTEN TO EPISODE ONE

 The Crime Lab Technician

 Detroit Under STRESS